DFE-Digital/.github/SECURITY.md

 The Department for Education is an advocate of responsible vulnerability disclosure.
 If you’ve found a vulnerability, we would like to know so we can fix it.

-Send details to opensource@digital.education.gov.uk, including:
+Send details to vulnerability.management@education.gov.uk, including:

 * the website, page or repository where the vulnerability can be observed
 * a brief description of the vulnerability